The Butterfly House – A One Bedroom Casita on a Budget

 Tiny House with Bamboo Construction on the Osa Peninsula

-On a trip to the Osa Peninsula last year we looked up someone called “Super Steve” who we were told was building some beautiful things with bamboo.
-Despite the fact that we showed up out of nowhere, Super Steve aka … Continue reading
+On a trip to the Osa Peninsula last year we looked up someone called "Super Steve" who we were told was building some beautiful things with bamboo.
+Despite the fact that we showed up out of nowhere, Super Steve aka Steve Jurries invited us in and gave us a tour of his property which included …

 Earthship in China

 Our friend Ben is really excited about earthships.
 He wants to build one here in Northern Nicaragua.
-I didn’t know much about them, but undertook a program of self-study reading through all three volumes of Michael Reynolds’ Earthship books.
-The … Continue reading
+I didn't know much about them, but undertook a program of self-study reading through all three volumes of Michael Reynolds' Earthship books.
+The basic idea is finding the cheapest, most sustainable method for building.
+Reynolds tackles this problem …

 Growing Guadua bamboo